 5. The Neighbourhood Curry Rice Fix Ritual: Maruhachi Donburi & Curry

 For a more grounded, neighborhood experience, Maruhachi Donburi & Curry is where I go.
-The ceiling fans whirl above the open-air kopitiam, and the night breeze often carries the smell of rain from the asphalt.
-The plastic chairs are slightly damp, and the fluorescent tubes flicker.
 I’ve waited patiently for my number to flash on the red digital display, then collected a tray holding a massive pork katsu draped in golden-brown Japanese curry.
 It’s restaurant-level technique served on a plastic tray, a juxtaposition that’s jarring but welcome.
 Sitting down under the orange glow of the streetlamps, I crack open a cold canned drink and begin my quiet midnight routine.

 - Address: Block 40, Holland Drive, #01-39 Singapore 270040